-Schools need to ensure children feel safe and comfortable in reporting concerns or allegations of abuse.
+Schools must ensure children feel safe and comfortable reporting concerns or allegations of abuse.
 Organisations should have simple and accessible processes that help children understand what to do if they want to report abuse, inappropriate behaviour or concerns for their safety.
-All personnel need to have an awareness of children's rights and adults' responsibilities regarding child abuse.
+All personnel must be aware of 'children's rights and 'adults' responsibilities regarding child abuse.